Human Resources: Shared Services (1780P)

 Story Behind Performance

 The Shared Services Program processes nearly four million pieces of mail and handles over $65 million in purchasing requests.
 Program staff are in the process of identifying service enhancements and expanding cost-savings strategies.
-Customer satisfaction ratings were significantly low a few years ago, however they continue to rise.
-Timely responses to customers, reduced cycle time from inception to purchase and a test pilot on a new electronic quoting system have contributed to a better customer experience.
+Staff continue to focus on timely responses to customers and recent accomplishments include reduced cycle time from inception to purchase and a test pilot on a new electronic quoting system have contributed to a better customer experience.

 The vendor agreement back log has been greatly reduced and staff continue to hold monthly meetings with several departments in an effort to streamline processes and keep lines of communication open.

-Recent program accomplishments include: implementing a new bid system; deploying new mail sorters that reduced postage costs by using e-return receipts; expanding vendor agreements; implementing the Contracts Management System project; and filling key positions, including Procurement Manager.
+Recent program accomplishments include: implementing a new bid system; deploying new mail sorters that reduced postage costs by using e-return receipts; expanding vendor agreements; implementing the Contracts Management System project; and filling key positions, including a Procurement Manager and Contract and Procurement Administrative Manager.

-- complete implementation of Contracts Management System that will allow departments to create and track contracts in a centralized system.
+- complete adoption of Contracts Management System that will allow departments to create and track contracts in a centralized system.